PalestineHealthHub/PSmedlib/resources/socio-political_analysis.md

 ### 2015
 - [Effectiveness of psychosocial intervention enhancing resilience among war-affected children and the moderating role of family factors](http://dx.doi.org/10.1016/j.chiabu.2014.12.002) _2015_ published in _Child Abuse Negl_
-- [In the Eye of the Storm: Israeli Psychoanalysis and its Political Surroundings](no-link) _2015_ published in _Psychother.
-Politics Int._
 - [Community-based child protection with Palestinian refugees in South Lebanon: Engendering hope and safety](no-link) _2015_ published in _Int.
 Soc.
 Work_

 ### 2014